Tim Legler: NBA career

 His career ended due to a recurring knee problem.
-During his 10 seasons in the league, Legler made a little over $5.1 million in salary.
+During his 10 seasons in the league, Legler made approximately $5,144,000 in salary.

 Post-NBA career

 Legler began working on ESPN in 2000, where he has worked as a basketball analyst on the programs NBA Shootaround, NBA Fastbreak, First Take, NBA Coast to Coast, SportsCenter and various shows on ESPN Radio.
 He currently also is a co-host with Adam Mares on the All-NBA podcast.

 Legler was considered a front-runner for the vacant La Salle head coaching job in 2018, but the position was ultimately given to Ashley Howard.

 Personal life

 Legler attended John Randolph Tucker High School in Henrico County, Virginia and St. Mary's Catholic School in Richmond, Virginia.
 In 2002, he earned an MBA from the Wharton School at the University of Pennsylvania.
 He is married to Christina (née Fuller) who is a former Philadelphia Eagles Cheerleader.
 They welcomed their son in November 2021.
 Legler has two children with his ex-wife Jennifer and resides in the Tampa Bay, Florida area.